GDS Holdings Limited (GDS) Shares Up Despite Recent Market Volatility

-GDS Holdings Limited (NASDAQ: GDS)’s stock price has increased by 2.31 compared to its previous closing price of 15.59.
-Nevertheless, the company has seen a -5.68% plunge in its stock price over the last five trading sessions.
+GDS Holdings Limited (NASDAQ: GDS)’s stock price has increased by 7.28 compared to its previous closing price of 16.08.
+However, the company has seen a gain of 10.65% in its stock price over the last five trading days.

 Is It Worth Investing in GDS Holdings Limited (NASDAQ: GDS) Right Now?